 14. Dickens' A Christmas Carol is largely responsible for modern Christmas celebrations.

-15. The song 'Die Eier Von Satan' by Tool band is just a cookie recipe read very aggressively auf Duetsche.
+15. The song 'Die Eier Von Satan' by American Rock band Tool is just a recipe of a cookie read very aggressively auf Duetsche.

 Christmas was banned in Boston from 1659 to 1681.

 17. Ryan's Rule is a medical precedent in Queensland where, if a person feels their medical concerns are not being taken seriously, they can request a re-evaluation.
 This rule came about after a 3-year-old child died of a bacterial infection after a hospital doctor declined to perform blood tests.